gvwilson/buildtogether.tech/src/testing/index.md

 great places to get started.
 </div>

-The MVC architecture presents several [%i "model-view-controller architecture!testing" %]challenges for testing[%/i%]:
+The MVC architecture presents several challenges for testing[%i "model-view-controller architecture!testing" %]:

 Unit testing libraries are designed to run within a single process.
 :   As the word "library" implies, they're made up of code that's meant to be